Emergent behaviors of discrete Lohe aggregation flows: Preliminaries

 \section{Preliminaries}

-In this section, we briefly discuss two continuous systems ``{\it the swarm sphere model }" and ``{\it the Lohe matrix model} for aggregation, and review results in relation to a gradient flow formulation and emergent dynamics.
+In this section, we briefly discuss two continuous systems ``{\it the Lohe sphere model }" and ``{\it the Lohe matrix model }'' for aggregation, and review results in relation to a gradient flow formulation and emergent dynamics.